Herman Van Rompuy: Member of the Belgian Chamber of Representatives (1995–2009)

-Position on Turkish accession to the union
+Position on Turkish accession to the European Union

-Before he was President, Van Rompuy expressed reticence about possible Turkish membership of the EU.
+Before he was president, Van Rompuy expressed reticence about possible Turkish membership of the EU.
 In 2004, he stated "An enlargement [of the EU] with Turkey is not in any way comparable with previous enlargement waves.
 Turkey is not Europe and will never be Europe."
 He continued "But it's a matter of fact that the universal values which are in force in Europe, and which are also the fundamental values of Christianity, will lose vigour with the entry of a large Islamic country such as Turkey."

-As President, Van Rompuy has avoided opposing Turkish membership.
+As President, Van Rompuy has avoided opposing Turkish membership of the EU.
 On 23 December 2010, he said "Turkish reform efforts have delivered impressive results."
 He continued "Turkey plays an ever more active role in its neighbourhood.
 Turkey is also a full-standing member of the G-20, just like five EU countries and the EU itself.
 In my view, even before an outcome of the negotiations, the European Union should develop a close partnership with the Turkish Republic."